-Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Group and arises principally from loans to members, bank balances and deposits, trade and other receivables.
+Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Group and arises principally from bank balances and deposits, trade and other receivables.

 The ICC Group has policies that limit the amount of credit exposure to any one financial institution and investments are only made in high quality financial institutions or financial products.
 Further, the ICC Group has policies in place to ensure that sales of commercial rights are only made to counterparties with an appropriate credit history.
 With respect to credit risk arising from the financial assets of the ICC Group, including cash and cash equivalents, the ICC Group's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these instruments.
-The management have assessed the potential exposure of aged outstanding dues on a case to case basis and provided USD 4.3M as at the year end.
+The management have assessed the potential exposure of aged outstanding dues on a case to case basis and provided USD 1,037 thousand (2020: USD 4,254 thousand) (Note 10 (b)) as at the year end.